ericsonga/APCSAReview/_sources/Strings/sOperators.rst

    }

 .. note::
-   If you are appending number to a string it will be converted to a string first before being appended.
+   If you are appending a number to a string it will be converted to a string first before being appended.

 Since the same operators are processed from left to right this will print ``1243``.
 First 4 will be turned into a string and appended to 12 and then 3 will be turned into a string and appended to 124.
 If you want the addition to take place before the numbers are turned into a string what should you do?
 Try to modify the code above so that it adds 4 + 3 before appending the value to the string.